Choosing a Course

 Undergraduate courses come in two flavours: Bachelor's (three years) and Master's (four years).

 You can study pretty much any subject and still end up in the space industry if that’s where you want to be.
+The most important thing is finding something that you're passionate about.

 Spacecraft are designed by aerospace engineers, electronics engineers, computer scientists, chemists, technicians, and many more, but the space industry wouldn’t function without writers, artists, lawyers, accountants, doctors and many others.